Skip to main content

 In subject teacher education, students usually first apply to study a particular subject at the relevant university faculty and, after one or two years of studying, apply for subject teacher education.
 At some universities and faculties, students may also apply directly for subject teacher education.
 In such cases, education is provided in co-operation between the department of teacher education, the relevant subject departments and teacher training schools.
 The department of teacher education is responsible for providing pedagogical studies, whereas subject departments of different faculties provide education in the teaching subjects.
 These studies are taken in parallel and in interaction with each other.
 The length of subject teacher education is 5-6 years.

+Education for teachers at vocational institutions partly differs from the training of teachers at general educational institutions.
+Vocational teacher education is always consecutive for teachers of vocational studies.
 Teachers first acquire vocational education in their own subject field and after three years of working practice in their own filed complement this with by teachers’ pedagogical studies.
-Teachers of common core subjects in vocational education and training have the same training as subject teachers in general education.
+Teachers of common core subjects in VET have the same training as subject teachers in general education.

 Special needs teacher education